Make your August bank holiday plans now as the 2025 Ould Lammas Fair returns to Ballycastle

 Visitors can soak up the atmosphere in Fairhill Street and Castle Street, with busking pop-ups from local artists throughout Monday and Tuesday.

-Quiet time sessions for individuals with additional needs take place from 11am – 12noon, including the soft play amusements and a selection of activities.
+Quiet time sessions for individuals with additional needs take place from 11am-noon, including the soft play amusements and a selection of activities.

 This year’s Fair promises to be the best to date so have your comfortable walking shoes ready for a great weekend of fun at the 2025 Ould Lammas Fair.